Last update: 2020-04-07

 First some context:

-16 For I am not ashamed of the gospel of Christ, for it is the power of God to salvation for everyone who believes, for the Jew first and also for the Greek.
-17 For in it the righteousness of God is revealed from faith to faith; as it is written, “The just shall live by faith.”
-(Romans 1)
+6 For I am not ashamed of the gospel; it is the power of God for salvation to everyone who has faith, to the Jew first and also to the Greek.
+17 For in it the righteousness of God is revealed through faith for faith; as it is written, “The one who is righteous will live by faith.”
+(Romans 1:16-17)

 This is a quote from Habakkuk 2:4 and the context is about the Chaldeans being eventually judged for plundering Israel and other nations even though they are about to destroy the temple and attack Israel.
 This was brought about by Israel’s sin:

-7 Will not your creditors rise up suddenly?
+7 Will not your own creditors suddenly rise,

 8 Because you have plundered many nations,